 Lisa Pruitt has worked in real estate in the area since 1992, and has witnessed a shift.

-At the same time, Griffis says the overheated Jacksonville real estate market requires a constantly evolving strategy.
+At the same time, Griffis says the overheated Jacksonville real estate market requires a constantly evolving strategy, with many offers over asking.

 Buyers from far-flung places discover Jacksonville